bringlive/auto-install-mini-seedbox/README.md

-# Auto Install Script Rtorrent + Rutorrent + Libtorrent
+# Auto Install Script LibTorrent + RTorrent + RuTorrent

 All in One installer script by me, a modified version of [Bercik1337](https://github.com/Bercik1337/rt-auto-install) and [MarkusLange](https://github.com/MarkusLange/rt-auto-install) script what is a modified version of Kerwood's script.